bbauska/UC-Davis-JS-Basics/readme.md

   title="3.31 Slideshow with Cross Fade Effect - Part 3"
   alt="3.31 Slideshow with Cross Fade Effect - Part 3." />
 </p>
-Here's our event listener for when we click on the the next button.
+Here&apos;s our event listener for when we click on the the next button.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 554. example, add the next button event listener (306) ~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">